One of the most common questions we get asked is 'how do I open an account?'

 There are any number of bookmakers operating online and open to UK customers.
-You can find many of them listed at Oddschecker, among other places - many of which offer user reviews.
+You can find the best listed on our free bets page, among other places - many of which offer user reviews.
 Which is best for you might depend on what sports you like to bet on, or how you find the experience.
 Remember, you can open accounts with whichever ones you want; you might find that having options ensures you maximise your returns.

 These include heritage, high street names such as William Hill, Ladbrokes and Coral, with Paddy Power another who offer both online and high street experiences.
 Betfair, Betdaq and Matchbook are among the most popular betting exchanges - where you effectively bet against another customer - though Betfair also operates a sportsbook.
 Sky Bet and bet365 meanwhile are two of the biggest and most visible online bookmakers, and both are based in the UK.